{{org_field_logo}}

 4. Safeguarding and Risk Management

-Any concerns regarding forced marriage, financial exploitation, or domestic abuse must be handled in accordance with our Safeguarding Adults from Abuse and Improper Treatment Policy (DCW13).
+Any concern regarding forced marriage, sexual exploitation, domestic abuse, financial exploitation, modern slavery, trafficking, abuse by a person in a position of trust, or a criminal offence must be handled in accordance with the Safeguarding Adults from Abuse and Improper Treatment Policy, Safeguarding Children Policy where applicable, Wales Safeguarding Procedures, local safeguarding arrangements and CIW notification requirements.

 Individuals with physical disabilities, learning disabilities, or neurodiversity may require additional support in forming and maintaining relationships.
 Staff should: